craftcms/apple-news/README.md

 ## Configuration

-Publish to Apple News CMS gets its own configuration file, located at `craft/config/applenews.php`.
+Publish to Apple News gets its own configuration file, located at `craft/config/applenews.php`.
 It can have the following config settings:

 - **channels** – An array of Channel class configurations, which define the Apple News channels that the plugin should publish articles to.
 Each configuration can be defined in one of the following ways:
     - A fully qualified class name, in which case an instance of the class will be automatically created.
 (Note that in this case it is your responsibility to make that class autoloadable.)